saflo76/shellkit/README.md

 Useful points to consider in a data recovery from defective disk (not broken file sytem):

-- Sometimes typical *all-in-one recovery software* (AIORS) requires a massive surface scan to approach content selection screen
+- Sometimes typical *All-In-One Recovery Solutions* (AIORS) requires a massive surface scan to approach content selection screen

 - AIORS doesn't track what has been recovered and what has not within subsequent